-Proxies for use at the 2022 Annual Meeting are being solicited by the Company from its shareholders.
+Proxies for use at the 2023 Annual Meeting are being solicited by the Company from its shareholders.
 Any person giving a proxy in the form accompanying this Proxy Statement has the power to revoke it at any time before its exercise by (1) filing with the Corporate Secretary of the Company a signed written statement revoking his, her or its proxy or (2) submitting an executed proxy bearing a date later than that of the proxy being revoked.
-A proxy also may be revoked by attendance at the 2022 Annual Meeting and voting online.
-Attendance at the 2022 Annual Meeting will not by itself constitute the revocation of a proxy.
+A proxy also may be revoked by attendance at the 2023 Annual Meeting and voting online.
+Attendance at the 2023 Annual Meeting will not by itself constitute the revocation of a proxy.
+All proxies will be voted in accordance with the instructions contained in those proxies.
+If no choice is specified, the proxies will be voted in favor of the matters set forth in the accompanying Notice of Meeting.
+On any other matters properly brought before the 2023 Annual Meeting, the named proxies shall vote in accordance with their best judgment.

-SHAREHOLDER PROPOSALS AND DIRECTOR NOMINATIONS FOR THE 2023 ANNUAL MEETING OF SHAREHOLDERS
+SHAREHOLDER PROPOSALS AND DIRECTOR NOMINATIONS FOR THE 2024 ANNUAL MEETING OF SHAREHOLDERS

-Shareholders may present proper proposals or nominations for consideration at the Company's 2023 Annual Meeting of Shareholders (the "2023 Annual Meeting") by submitting their proposals or nominations in writing to the Company's Corporate Secretary in a timely manner.
+Shareholders may present proper proposals or nominations for consideration at the Company's 2024 Annual Meeting of Shareholders (the "2024 Annual Meeting") by submitting their proposals or nominations in writing to the Company's Corporate Secretary in a timely manner.
 Our Amended and Restated By-laws require that certain information and acknowledgements with respect to the proposal or nomination be set forth in the shareholder's notice.
 A copy of the relevant By-law provision is available upon written request to Cerence Inc., One Burlington Woods Drive, Suite 301A, Burlington, MA 01803, Attention: Investor Relations.
-In addition, the By-laws were filed as Exhibit 3.2 to the Company's Current Report on Form 8-K, filed with the U.S. Securities and Exchange Commission (the "SEC") on October 2, 2019 and may be accessed through the SEC's website at www.sec.gov.
+In addition, the By-laws have been filed by the Company with the SEC and may be accessed through the SEC's website at www.sec.gov.